cedricms/gestalt-chart/README.md

 # gestalt-chart
-A Java chart generator that aims to make static PNG or animated SVG files.
+A Java chart generator that aims to make static JPG, PNG or animated SVG files.

 ## Supported charts